abuseofnotation/category-theory-illustrated/_chapters/11_natural_transformations.md

 So, is this equation true in our case?
 To verify it, we take one last peak at the world of values.

-We aquire an $f$, that is, we a function that acts on simple values (not lists), such as the function $length : string \to num$, which returns the number of characters a string has and convert it, (or *lift* it, as the terminology goes) to a function that acts on more complex values, using the list functor, (and the higher-order function $map$).
+We acquire an $f$, that is, we a function that acts on simple values (not lists), such as the function $length : string \to num$, which returns the number of characters a string has and convert it, (or *lift* it, as the terminology goes) to a function that acts on more complex values, using the list functor, (and the higher-order function $map$).

 ![A lifted function](../11_natural_transformations/lifted_function_f.svg)